shrirajasekar/Cloud_Computing_Coursework/README.md

         12. Run kubectl get services to find the external IP of the load balancer
         13. Visit the external IP using a browser, each consecutive request will be served by a different machine in the cluster which               can be verified by the HOST-IP field in API responses.

+# Adding a new Task inside the Dash board

+        Each Task can have any number of sub-tasks but each parameter (eg:assignee,difficulty,priority) should be correspondingly assigned to each subtask.
+        ***The different values for each sub-task are seperated by a '|' symbol.
+The idea was to keep the UI as simple as possible.
+The user can implement a much more user friendly UI if intended.***

+*All the errors in the appliation are handling in such a way that no stack trace will be displayed in the browser under any circumstances*